Pani Popo is a Samoan sweet roll baked in a delicious coconut sauce. One of my favorite Pacific-Island dishes from my bakery days in Hawaii.

 Oh how I love Pani Popo.
 Even though it is a Samoan dish, I was first introduced to it when I lived in Hawaii.
-As I have mentioned before, I worked at a bakery when I lived in Hawaii and was introduced to SO MANY amazing treats and recipes– this being one of my-all time favorites.
-I loved waking up early in the morning and making these delicious rolls.
+As I mentioned before, I worked at a bakery when I lived in Hawaii and was introduced to SO MANY amazing treats and recipes, this being one of my-all time favorites.
+I loved waking up early in the morning and making these delicious Samoan coconut buns.
 The smell is intoxicating!

-Pani popo is such an easy dish to make and it is oh so tasty.
-If you have never had Pani popo before, it is basically a soft dinner roll baked with a sweet coconut sauce.
-It is soft and fluffy on the inside and the bottom is nice and gooey– like a gooey sweet roll should be (but gooier).
-I love that I am am able to make these at home for my family (and that they LOVE them as much as I do… seriously… my kids go nuts over these)!
+This Samoan classic dish is so easy to make and absolutely delicious.
+Translated, pani popo quite literally means coconut buns.
+And that’s what they are!
+Light, fluffy yeast rolls soaked in a sweet coconut syrup mixture and baked until the top of the buns are golden brown.
+They are soft and fluffy on the inside and the bottom is nice and gooey, like a sweet roll should be (but gooier).
+I love that I am am able to make these at home for my family and that they LOVE them as much as I do.
+Seriously, my kids go nuts over these.

-- Coat a 9x13 glass baking dish with cooking spray and arrange rolls evenly to thaw (if doing homemade rolls, roll dough into golf-ball size balls and arrange the same way).
+- Coat a 9×13 glass baking dish with cooking spray and arrange rolls evenly to thaw (if doing homemade rolls, roll dough into golf-ball size balls and arrange the same way).

 - Pour about 2/3 of the coconut mixture over the rolls and bake for 20-30 minutes (or according to package/dough recipe instructions) or until golden brown and dough is baked through.

 - Remove from oven and pour remaining coconut mixture evenly over the top of the rolls.